 Norwich were the first team to be relegated this season when on May 1, they lost 2-0 to Aston Villa and Burnley came from behind to beat Watford.
 The writing was on the wall for the Canaries who can have no excuse for their relegation.

 Norwich came close to equaling the lowest goals total in the history of the Premier League, but Derby and Sheffield United’s total of 20 remains intact for another season anyway.
-Stats for the Canaries showed they ended the season with just 23 goals with Teemu Pukki scoring 11 of them (47.8%).
+Norwich Stats showed they ended the season with just 23 goals with Teemu Pukki scoring 11 of them (47.8%).

 Lessons were not made from Norwich’s previous season in the top flight when Pukki scored 11 (42.3%) of his side’s 26 goals.
 If Norwich win promotion back to the Premier League, they will need to have more of a threat in front of goal and not rely on one person to score the goals to keep them up.